 |9.||Leica TL||Y||stereo / mono||-||-||micro||2.0||Y||-||-|

 |11.||Nikon D3500||Y||mono / mono||-||-||mini||2.0||-||-||Y|

 |15.||Sony HX90V||-||stereo / mono||-||-||micro||2.0||Y||Y||-|

 |16.||Sony H400||-||mono / mono||-||-||micro||2.0||Y||-||-|

 |17.||Sony H300||-||mono / mono||-||-||micro||2.0||Y||-||-|

 Travel and landscape photographers will find it useful that the HX400V has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the CL and the HX400V are recent models that are part of the current product line-up.
-Neither of the two has a direct predecessor, so perhaps they will constitute the origins of new camera lines for Leica and Sony.
+The CL is a recent model that features in the current product line-up of Leica.
+In contrast, the HX400V has been discontinued (but can be found pre-owned on ebay).
+There has not been a direct replacement model for the HX400V from Sony.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Sony websites.